DMDcoin/dmdv4-testnet/README.md

 # dmdv4-testnet
-Testnet setup guide for a DMD Diamond v4
+Testnet setup guide for running a DMD Diamond v4 Blockchain Node.
+This guide has been developed for ubuntu 18 and ubuntu 20 systems.
+We suggest Ubuntu 20.04 LTS.

-## copy required file to your node server
+## copy required files to your node server

+Copy the file from this repository on your node software.
 A convenient way to do that, is using git to download and keep your tools up to date.

 ```bash